 Janice Vlachos hopes to create lifelong lovers of music.
 She practices this daily as the choral director at Fairview High School in Boulder.
 But when music educators across the nation were told they had to teach online, Vlachos knew she couldn’t stay true to her philosophies through just 30 minutes of theory worksheets and history lessons.

-They wanted their community back, and in a time of stay-at-home orders and social distancing, music educators like Vlachos wanted to make that possible.
+They wanted their community back, and in a time of stay-at-home orders and social distancing, music courses creators and educators like Vlachos wanted to make that possible.

 The students still wanted to make music and decided to try a “virtual choir.”
 Virtual ensembles, including choirs, are a huge trend worldwide, allowing musicians to collaborate with their friends, bandmates, or favorite artists from home.
 But putting together a collaboration of 15-plus people requires a lot of time, a hefty budget, and in this case, a supportive community.